Start9Labs/bitcoind-startos/docs/integrations/sparrow/guide.md

     ![Sparrow Server Setup](./assets/sparrow-server-setup2.png "Setup Your Bitcoin Server")

-4. From your StartOS's Bitcoin Core service page, click "Interfaces," and copy the `LAN Address` under **RPC Interface**.
+4. From the Bitcoin Core service page in StartOS, click "Interfaces," and copy the `LAN Address` under **RPC Interface**.
 Paste this into Sparrow's "URL" field, removing the `http://` prefix, as Sparrow will not accept it.
 In the "Port" field, type `443`:

     ![Sparrow Server Setup](./assets/sparrow-server-setup3.png "Enter URL & Port")